simonrevill/tdd-shopping-cart/README.md

 ~~_Add two different items with different quantities to the cart_~~

+Add a single item to the cart after items have already been added without removing the existing items

+Add multiple items to the cart after items have already been added without removing the existing items

+Remove a single item from the cart

+Remove multiple items from the cart

 ~~_Get gross value for single item in the cart_~~

 ~~_Get gross value of multiple single items in the cart_~~